jobcloud/applywith-sdk/README.md

     mimeType: string,
-    binary?: string,       (only when useFileRefs = false / deprecated) transientUrl?: string, (only when useFileRefs = true)
+    binary?: string,       (only when useFileRefs = false / deprecated) transientUrl?: string, (only when useFileRefs = true) fileSize?: number,     (only when useFileRefs = true / in bytes) expires?: number,      (only when useFileRefs = true / unix timestamp)
     fileName: string,
   }>,
 }